shithindas/devops/jenkins/README.md

 ### Secrets and SSH keys

+- Configure SSH Key in Jenkins for cloning the private repositories Create the SSH key pair using `ssh-keygen` command and add the private key via Manage Jenkins -> Manage Credentials -> Domains(global) -> Add Credentials.
+Add the username and private key here.
 ##TODO

-- Configure the Docker Hub login credentials in Jenkins secrets
+- Configure the Docker Hub login credentials in Jenkins secrets Now add the private key to the Jenkins server.
-- Configure SSH Key in Jenkins:
-Now add the private key to the Jenkins server.
 So go to Manage Jenkins -> Manage Credentials -> Domains(global) -> Add Credentials.
 Add the username and private key here.